lsraj/paymentApp/README.md

 $ terraform apply -var="paypal_sandbox_url=https://api.sandbox.paypal.com" -var="paypal_clinet_id=<CLINET_ID>" -var="paypal_secret=<SECRET>"
 $
 ```
 Note: Ideally, API keys should not be sent this way.
-They have to be managed in services such as AWS Secret Manager or similar.
+They have to be managed in services such as AWS Secret Manager or similar - TBD.

 Take a lool at build script:
 ```